RichDeBourke/simple-f3-multi-lang-site/README.md

 #### General website stuff

 * Dynamic sitemap generation with xhtml:links for alternate languages
-* The site uses Google Noto Fonts with the [`display=swap`](https://www.zachleat.com/web/google-fonts-display/) option
 * Scroll-to-top button that stops above the footer
 * Overlay image slider – simple, jQuery based overlay slider
-    * There are separate Scss and JavaScript files for the slider in the sass and js directories
+  * There are separate Sass and JavaScript files for the slider in the sass and js directories
 * Fixed hero image with quick loading
 * Error response pages

 #### Multi-language support

-While the content for the [demo site](http://sbf-testing.byethost7.com) was written only in English, the demo does has Chinese and Korean pages to demonstrate the multi-language operation.
+While the content for the [demo site](http://sbf-testing.byethost7.com) is in English, the demo does has Chinese and Korean pages to demonstrate the multi-language operation.
 The Chinese and Korean home pages were created from the English home page using Google Translate.
 The remainder of the Chinese and Korean pages, which are provided only to demonstrate the navigation, just have Google translations of the English pages' titles and descriptions.

+## Additional features for 2022

+For the July 2022 update, in addition to verifying the site works with the latest versions of Fat-Free, Bootstrap 4, and jquery, I also revised the site to:

+* Use system fonts – switched from using Google fonts to using `system-ui` fonts.
+Using Google fonts requires the user's browser to send a request to Google for the stylesheet and the needed font files.
+That involves sending the user's IP address to Google, which the EU General Data Protection Regulation (GDPR) says is not allowed. `system-ui` instructs the browser to use the same font the operating system uses to display text.
+This provides a similar look to what the user sees on the system screens, and it speeds up page startup time as there are no fonts to download.

+* Self-host Bootstrap & jQuery files – switched from using Content Delivery Networks for framework and library files to providing the files from my server, again due to the GDPR requirement for not sharing user IP addresses with other sites.
+I am now using Webpack to combine jQuery, Bootstrap JavaScript, jQuery easing plugin, and the JavaScript for the site into one file (one file will download faster).

+* Support prefers-reduced-motion – while Boostrap already supported the user setting for reduced motion, I did not adjust the jQuery animations.
+I do now.

+* Support prefers-color-scheme – added a dark-mode format for users that prefer a dark format rather than a light format.

 ## Compatibility

 The demo site works with the latest versions of:

 * Edge (desktop & Surface)
 * Chrome (mobile & desktop)
 * Firefox (mobile & desktop)